 It’s that simple.
 Don’t bother with any of this bullshit creatine that’s like $30 for a 1 month supply—it’s a complete and utter ripoff.
 You don’t need to cycle creatine monohydrate, either.
 With other forms of creatine it may be a good idea, but the creatine I recommend can be taken year-round.

 In summary, take creatine.
-It’s one of the easiest ways to instantly start increasing your strength and progress in the gym.
+It’s one of the easiest ways to go from skinny to buff, and increase your performance in the gym.
 There’s a number of benefits to taking creatine, from increased testosterone and IGF-1, to less muscle-wasting.

 Don’t buy pill forms, because they’re a ripoff.
 Always have creatine with a sugary, simple carbohydrate meal.
 Take it every day.
 If you’re under 18, you can ask your doctor, but I started taking creatine when I was 16 and I’m healthy as a horse.